Get a Quote

 Wherever you move, go with total peace of mind

-At William Russell, we have 30 years experience of helping expats and digital nomads settle into their new lives overseas by providing world-class global health insurance.
+At William Russell, we have over 30 years’ experience of helping expats and digital nomads settle into their new lives overseas by providing world-class global health insurance.

 Making the move to another country can be challenging.
 But no matter where you go, you can take one thing off your mind.
-William Russell offers international health insurance that can cover you for everything from minor injuries to long hospital stays, and we even offer medical evacuations to patients who require treatment in other countries.
-Speak to us today to find out more about how global health insurance could support you.
+William Russell offers international health insurance that can cover you for everything from minor injuries to long hospital stays, and we even offer medical evacuations to patients who require life or limb-saving treatment in other countries where it’s not available locally.
+Speak to us today to find out more about how expat health insurance could support you.

 Looking for expat health insurance?